Sharko64/Sharko64/README.md

 >+++++++++++++++++++++++++++++++++.
 >++++++++++.
 ```

+Once upon a time, I hiked a 6962m peak just to catch the sunrise. <br>
+It was worth each and every step. <br>
+Nevertheless, I can still feel the burning fire within my chest.

 > To live is to suffer, to survive is to find some meaning in the suffering.[^3]
 [^3]: Nietzsche, F. (2003). *Beyond good and evil: Prelude to a philosophy of the future.* Project Gutenberg.
 (Original work published 1886).
 Available at [Project Gutenberg](https://www.gutenberg.org/ebooks/4363)